Looking for a Legal Notice?

-MEETINGS: The Commission meets the 1st and 3rd Tuesdays of the month at 7:30 pm in the library with the exception of the first Tuesday in May following the Annual Town Meeting.
-(See calendar on the left for exceptions.
+MEETINGS: The Commission generally meets the 1st and 3rd Tuesdays of the month at 7:30 pm in the Stage Conference Area.
+Please see the calendar on the left for exceptions.
 For 2018, the Commission will meeting on the 2nd and 4th Tuesdays for the months of January, July, September and October.

 FILING INFORMATION: Filings requiring a legal notice are due TWO WEEKS prior to the hearing date.
 Please see the Commission's calendar on the left of this page for exact dates for filing deadlines.